Alkaline (musician): 2019–2022: Top Prize, Givenchy Feature, New Rules Festival's and The Ripple EFFX

-In early December Alkaline's 2019 single "With the Thing" was featured on the Video game Grand Theft Auto V with the "iFruit Radio" soundtrack.On February 12, 2021, Alkaline announced his second studio album Top Prize.
-With the announcement of his sophomore album, he made an appearance on Audiomack making him the first Jamaican Dancehall artist to be featured on the Fine Tuned series.
-The album was published on May 14, 2021 with the lead single "Ocean Wave" which was publish on March 6, 2020.
+In early December Alkaline's 2019 single "With the Thing" was featured on the Video game Grand Theft Auto V with the "iFruit Radio" soundtrack.
+He made his first appearance on the Afro Nation festival in Accra, Ghana 30 December 2019.

+On 12 February 2021, Alkaline announced his second studio album Top Prize.
+With the announcement of his sophomore album, he made an appearance on Audiomack making him the first Jamaican dancehall artist to be featured on the Fine Tuned series.
+The album was published on 14 May 2021, with the lead single "Ocean Wave" which was publish on 6 March 2020.
 After the first week the album peaked at No. 2 on the Billboard’s Reggae Albums Charts, No. 19 on the Heat Seekers Albums Charts for sale ranks and No. 56 on Top Current Album Sales which gained him a spot at No. 37 on Billboard's Emerging Artists that seeks to highlight the top performing and rising acts.

-On March 27, 2022 Alkaline headlined his third New Rules Festival at the Miramar Regional Amphitheater in Miami, Florida with featuring acts like Mavado, Kranium and Wayne Wonder.
+On 27 March 2022, Alkaline headlined his third New Rules Festival at the Miramar Regional Amphitheater in Miami, Florida, with featuring acts like Mavado, Kranium and Wayne Wonder.

-On June 22, 2022 Alkaline had his music featured on Givenchy's Men’s Spring Summer 2023 RTW Show in Paris, France which was directed by fashion designer Matthew M. Williams.
-In the same year on July 2, 2022 Alkaline returned his New Rules Festival to Kingston, Jamaica at the national stadium car park.
-On behalf of his New Rules organization one million Jamaican dollars was donated to the Jamaica Society for the blind.
+On 22 June 2022, Alkaline had his music featured on Givenchy's Men's Spring Summer 2023 RTW Show in Paris, France, which was directed by fashion designer Matthew M. Williams.
+In the same year on 2 July 2022, Alkaline returned his New Rules Festival to Kingston, Jamaica at the national stadium car park featuring performances from Macka Diamond, Aidonia, Skeng and many more.

+His fifth EP The Ripple EFFX was released on 9 December 2022 and went on to win EP of the Year at the very first annual Caribbean Music Awards on 31 August 2023.